solliancenet/tech-immersion-data-ai/day2-exp1/README.md

 7. Copy and paste your _edited_ command into the command prompt, then hit `Enter`.
 Supply the following values when prompted:

-    - **name:** Enter your unique Resource Group name provided to you for this lab.
+    - **name:** Enter your unique **Azure Resource Group name** provided to you for this lab.
 Example: `tech-immersion-YOUR_UNIQUE_IDENTIFIER`.
-It should exactly match your Resource Group name, be all lower case, contain no spaces and no special characters except for dashes (-) and underscores (\_).
+It should exactly match your Azure Resource Group name, be all lower case, contain no spaces and no special characters except for dashes (-) and underscores (\_).
     - **location:** Enter `westus`.
     - **luisAuthoringKey:** Paste the LUIS Authoring Key you copied at the end of Task 1 above.